jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

 **RR: You held your first music production masterclass in Buenos Aires recently.
 How did that go?**

 Mihai: Yes, that was a very nice experience.
-I was a bit nervous about it in the beginning because I didn't know how it would go but it all worked just fine in the end.
-To be honest I was a bit afraid that what I would "teach" them would not be anything new for them but I was happy to find out that the feedback after the class was very positive.
+I was a bit nervous about it in the beginning because I didn't know how it would go, but it all worked just fine in the end.
+To be honest I was a bit afraid that what I would "teach" them would not be anything new for them, but I was happy to find out that the feedback after the class was very positive.
 It looks like there is always something new to learn!
 <br><br>

 **RR: Always!
 Finally, what else is in the pipeline for you this year?**